Exact Separation of Words via Trace Geometry: Synthesis: the residual class and the limits of finite-image methods

 It is also natural to isolate the hard pairs that remain invisible to the present certified menu.

 \begin{definition} A hard positive-word difference \(w=u^{-1}v\in F_2'\) is called \emph{super-degenerate} if it satisfies

 \end{definition}

-If \(w\) is super-degenerate, then Proposition~\ref{prop:dihedral-point-trace} gives \(\tr(w)=2\) at the dihedral point of the slope-visible family, Proposition~\ref{prop:q-i-collapse} gives \(\tr(w)=2\) at the quaternionic point for every slope parity, Proposition~\ref{prop:mixed-normal-form} gives \(\tr(w)=2\) on the mixed normalizer slice, Corollary~\ref{cor:J1-separated} does not apply because \(|\Jset|\neq 1\), Proposition~\ref{prop:dihedral-sieve} does not apply because \(\kappa(w)=0\), and Proposition~\ref{prop:interior-point-criteria} does not apply because both listed interior evaluations are positive.
+If \(w\) is super-degenerate, then Proposition~\ref{prop:dihedral-point-trace} gives \(\tr(w)=2\) at the dihedral point of the slope-visible family, Proposition~\ref{prop:q-i-collapse} gives \(\tr(w)=2\) at the quaternionic point for every slope parity, and Corollary~\ref{cor:mu-delta0-equivalence} shows that the mixed normalizer exponent also vanishes.
+Proposition~\ref{prop:J1-separated} does not apply because \(|\Jset|\neq 1\), Proposition~\ref{prop:dihedral-sieve} does not apply because \(\kappa(w)=0\), and Proposition~\ref{prop:interior-point-criteria} does not apply because both listed interior evaluations are positive.
 The present certified menu therefore leaves this residual class untouched.
 Any completion must add a genuinely new forcing mechanism.

 Taken together, these results rule out any completion based only on a fixed finite list of finite quotients or finite subgroups.
 At the same time, they show that the explicit slice menu already covers a very large portion of the problem.
 What remains logically viable is a finite menu of explicit analytic slice families, each equipped with a connected compact parameter space and a distinguished basepoint at which the two generators commute.
 This is the completion target toward which the earlier constructions point.